synaptics-astra/doc/linux/index.rst

     Install the driver

-After installing the driver, the Astra board will show up in the Windows Device Manager as the "Synaptics IoT: Tools package USB Driver for Synaptics Processors" when operating in USB Boot mode.
+After installing the driver, the Astra Machina will show up in the Windows Device Manager as the "Synaptics IoT: Tools package USB Driver for Synaptics Processors" when operating in USB Boot mode.